Ghom/Awele/README.md

 # Awele
-African strategie game in python using pygame
+African strategic game in python using pygame